nvinayvarma189/nvinayvarma189.github.io/content/posts/ml-system-design-excercise.md

 ### System Monitoring

 1. The sentry plugin can be enabled to capture exceptions.
 2. Prometheus-Loki-Grafana to capture logs and display them to the user.
-Additionally, the user can customize the grafana dashboard with custom PromQL queries to their liking.
+Additionally, the user can customize the Grafana dashboard with custom PromQL queries to their liking.

 ### ML Model Monitoring